automl/neps/docs/reference/declarative_usage.md

 ### Configuring with YAML
 Configure your experiments using a YAML file, which serves as a central reference for setting up your project.
 This approach simplifies sharing, reproducing and modifying configurations.

+!!! note
+    You can partially define arguments in the YAML file and partially provide the arguments directly to `neps.run`.
+    However, double referencing is not allowed.
+You cannot define the same argument in both places.

 #### Simple YAML Example
 Below is a straightforward YAML configuration example for NePS covering the required arguments.
 === "config.yaml"